jackmaden/philosophybreak/_articles/simulation-with-bostrom.md

 <p>Within this introductory context, Bostrom then argues that one of the following three statements <i>must</i> be true:</p>
 <blockquote>1.
 The human species is very likely to go extinct before reaching a ‘post-human’ stage.<br><br>2.
 Any ‘post-human' civilization is extremely unlikely to run a significant number of simulations of their evolutionary history (or variations of it).<br><br>3.
 We are almost certainly living in a computer simulation.</blockquote>
 <p>The first statement is rather depressing.
 It essentially means that we’ll destroy ourselves before being sufficiently technologically advanced to create simulations of the required nature at all.
 So let’s be optimistic for a moment and discount it as false.</p>
-<p>The likelihood of the second statement can also be called into question, considering the <a target="_blank" href="https://virtualrealitytimes.com/2017/03/13/full-list-of-virtual-reality-worlds/">sorts of worlds we’re already developing</a> with virtual reality technology today.</p>
+<p>The likelihood of the second statement can also be called into question, considering the <a target="_blank" rel="noopener" href="https://virtualrealitytimes.com/2017/03/13/full-list-of-virtual-reality-worlds/">sorts of worlds we’re already developing</a> with virtual reality technology today.</p>
 <p>If future anthropologists had the ability to recreate certain periods of human history and play them out, for example, why wouldn’t they?</p>
 <p>So, if we discount the first two statements… well, where does that leave us?</p>
 <blockquote class="fade-right">We are almost certainly living in a computer simulation.</blockquote>